Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems

-Furthermore, we present a scheme to deal with spin contamination in QITE.
-The spin quantum number is an essential quantity that characterizes a non-relativistic electronic state.
-Preserving spin symmetry is important but is more challenging in quantum simulations\cite{Yen19,Tsuchimochi20,Tsuchimochi22} than conserving other symmetries such as point-group symmetry that can be usually constrained by removing the qubits from the simulation\cite{Bravyi17,Setia20}.
-It should be easily imagined this problem is exacerbated in excited state calculations, because excited states often exhibit more complicated electronic structures than the ground state and thus are prone to spin contamination.
-In the following, we provide a way to circumvent this difficulty.
+In addition, we discuss the potential of QLanczos in determining excited states.
+Note that QLanczos was tested for excited states by Yeter-Aydeniz and co-workers, showing promising results for very simple systems such as H$_2$\cite{Yeter-Aydeniz20, Yeter-Aydeniz21}.
+We were also able to reproduce these results in our own simulation.
+However, for more complex (larger) systems, QLanczos gives rather unsatisfactory results because of the difficulty in estimating the required matrix elements accurately.
+Hence, we introduce refinements aiming for improved descriptions of excited states.
+Furthermore, the folded-spectrum propagator is proposed to directly tackle general eigenstates, which are difficult to treat with QLanczos.

 This article is organized as follows.
-In Section~\ref{sec:QITE}, we introduce a chemistry-inspired framework for QITE and derive its linear equation based on our own perspective.
-Sections~\ref{sec:FSQITE} and ~\ref{sec:MS} propose algorithms for excited states.
-We discuss how a quantum circuit is constructed for MSQITE in Section \ref{sec:circuit}, and the generalized QLanczos for MSQITE in Section~\ref{sec:MS-QLanczos}.
-Our approach to tackle the spin-contamination problem in QITE is provided in Section~\ref{sec:spin-shift}.
-We then perform ground state calculations to analyze the accuracy of different methods in Section~\ref{sec:gs}.
-In Sections~\ref{sec:symmetry} and \ref{sec:comparison}, we compare the results for excited states.
-The effectiveness of spin-shift is ensured in Section~\ref{sec:spin-shift_results}, and a comparison is made between the two different flavors of MSQITE in Section~\ref{sec:SS_vs_SA}.
-Finally, we conclude this work in Section~\ref{sec:conclusion}.
+In the Results section, we introduce a chemistry-inspired framework for QITE and derive its linear equation based on our own perspective.
+We then perform ground state calculations to analyze the accuracy of different algorithms and methods.
+We also propose improved evaluations of QLanczos matrix elements and the folded-spectrum propagator, which are both applied to excited state calculations.
+Finally, we conclude this work in the Discussion section.